yWorks/mcp-typescribe/README.md

       }
     }
     ```
+5. Enable the server and likely auto-approve for the various tools.
+Tell the agent to use the "typescribe" tool to learn about your API.

 ## Project Structure

-- `src/sample-api/`: A sample TypeScript API for testing
+- `src/sample-api/`: A sample TypeScript API for testing - it uses a weird German-like dialect for the API names to test that the LLM does not hallucinate the API
 - `src/mcp-server/`: The MCP server implementation
   - `types/`: Type definitions
     - `typedoc-types.ts`: TypeDoc-related types